Council Tax Reduction Exceptional Hardship Policy

 5. Exceptional Hardship Award

-The Council will decide whether or not to make an Exceptional Hardship award, and how much any award might be.
+The Council will decide whether to make an Exceptional Hardship award, and how much any award might be.

 When making this decision the Council will consider: